gmonika-blip/my-aws-restart-journey/Labs/AWS SimuLearn/simuLearn.md

 Lab Overview

-In this AWS SimuLearn assignment, you review a real-world scenario, helping a fictional customer design a solution on AWS.
+In this AWS SimuLearn assignment, I reviewed a real-world scenario, helping a fictional customer design a solution on AWS.

-After the design is completed, you build the proposed solution through structured, step-by-step guidance in a lab within a live AWS Management Console environment.
+After the design is completed, I built the proposed solution through structured, step-by-step guidance in a lab within a live AWS Management Console environment.

 Simulated business scenario